-auditors any personal interest in company matters or transactions (i.e. when he/she is acting not only as director, but also as a direct or indirect counterparty of the action to be resolved upon) by indicating the nature of the transaction, the terms, conditions and origin of the same.
+Each director has the duty to declare to the other directors and to the board of statutory auditors any personal interest in company matters or transactions (ie when he/she is acting not only as director, but also as a direct or indirect counterparty of the action to be resolved upon) by indicating the nature of the transaction, the terms, conditions and origin of the same.
 Where the relevant director is the Managing Director he/she must abstain from carrying out the specific transaction and submit it to the BoD.
 In the above circumstances, the BoD resolution must clearly indicate the reasons and the appropriateness for the company to approve the relevant transaction.

-The resolutions adopted by the BoD failing the above requirements or that would not have been approved without the favourable vote of the director who declared an interest, if capable of causing damage to the company, may be challenged by the directors or by the board of statutory auditors (or similar body), within 90 days, but the resolutions remain effective vis-à-vis third parties who act in good faith.
+The resolutions adopted by the BoD failing the above requirements or that would not have been approved without the favorable vote of the director who declared an interest, if capable of causing damage to the company, may be challenged by the directors or by the board of statutory auditors (or similar body), within 90 days, but the resolutions remain effective

+(impugnate) by the directors or by the board of statutory auditors (or similar body), within 90 days, but they remain effective vis-à-vis third parties who act in good faith.
+Quotaholders Not expressly provided for in the law4 vis-à-vis third parties who act in good faith.
 The director is liable for any damages to the company as a result of the action or omission.
-The director is also obliged not to use for his own benefit or for the benefit of a third party data, information or opportunities of the business of

-Quotaholders which he becomes aware during his office.
-Not expressly provided for in the law 5 Shareholders The resolution approved with the determining vote of members having a direct conflict of interest or on behalf third persons with that of the company may be challenged, if the company is prejudiced, by: (i) the shareholders not present, dissenting or those who did not express a vote (if they hold, in aggregate, a minimum percentage of the corporate capital); (ii) the directors; (iii) the supervisory board (if dualistic system applies); or (iv) the board of auditors Duty of non-compete The duty of non-compete is not expressly provided for in the law 6 Directors cannot acquire the status of shareholder with unlimited liability in competing companies nor carry out competitive activities for their own interest or for the interest of third persons, nor be appointed directors or general managers in competing companies unless expressly authorised by a shareholders' meeting.
-SRL SPA Financing Financial assistance Financial assistance is not allowed 7 Financial assistance is allowed if certain conditions are met Financing of quotaholders - Right of reimbursement/ subordination The reimbursement of financing of the quotaholders in favour of Subordination applies only to the financings made in favour of the company by those who
+The director is also obliged not to use for his own benefit or for the benefit of a third party data, information or opportunities of the business of which he becomes aware during his office.
+Shareholders The resolution approved with the determining vote of members having a direct conflict of interest or on behalf third persons with that of the company may be challenged, if the company is prejudiced, by: (i) the shareholders not present; (ii) the dissenting shareholders; or (iii) those who did not express a vote; (iv) the directors; (v) the supervisory board; (vi) the board of auditors; or (vii) the shareholders if they own sufficient shares with voting rights with reference to specific resolution which represent in aggregate at least 5% of the corporate capital.
+Duty of non-compete The duty of non-compete is not expressly provided for in the law Directors cannot acquire the status of shareholder with unlimited liability in competing companies nor carry out competitive activities for their own interest or for the interest of third persons, nor be appointed directors or general managers in competing companies unless expressly authorised by a shareholders' meeting.
+SRL SPA Financing Financial assistance Financial assistance is not allowed Financial assistance is allowed if certain conditions are met Financing of quotaholders - Right of reimbursement/ subordination The reimbursement of financing of the quotaholders in favour of the company is subordinated to the payment of other creditors and, if made in the year preceding the bankruptcy of the company, must be repaid.
+Subordination applies only to the financings made in favour of the company by those who exercised the activity of direction and coordination towards the company or by other subjects under its control Financing allocated to a specific business activity Financing allocated to a specific business activity is not expressly provided for in the law.
+Any agreement relating to the financing of a specific business activity may provide that all or part of the cash flows generated from that specified business activity shall be exclusively used to the repayment of all or any part of such financing.